Ocean Prey: Reception

 The book reached number one on the New York Times Best Seller list May 2, 2021.

 The novel reached number one an Amazon's Most sold list April 24, 2021.

-On May 11, 2021 the book was Apple Store's number 9 novel.
+On May 11, 2021, the book was Apple Store's number 9 novel.

 Ray Walsh from the Lansing State Journal called the book, "A wild ride."
 Tim O'Connell from the Jacksonville Florida Times-Union said the book has witty banter and, "Sandford always produces a good reading adventure... ".

-Because of the diving themes Sandford one critic has said the book us too technical, and the story drags in the middle.
+Because of the diving themes Sandford one critic has said the book is too technical, and the story drags in the middle.
 The author concludes the book with a statement to readers: "If you are a diver, and you do find a serious error...
-I don’t want to hear about it..."
+I don't want to hear about it..."